JarrettTo/Nonrestoring_division/User_Manual.md

 ### Select Type of Integer:
 Choose the type of unsigned integer you would want to solve.
 By default, the simulator solves decimal integers.\
-You may select between Decimal/Binary integers.
+You may select between Decimal/Binary integers on the upper left corner.

 ### Type in your Inputs: